Locked15/UksivtSchedule_ScheduleAPI/README.md

 API to get schedule for groups.
 Also allow to get raw changes.

 Main purpose — using in schedules project.
-Instead write schedule and changes get algorithms on every platform, you can use this API to get all needed data.
+Instead of write getting schedule and changes algorithms on every platform, you can use this API to get all needed data.

 # Address
 Web API locates on: